Sustainability Training for Staff

 Objectives:

-The online self-learning sustainability training modules is made available to all staff to increase their learning in sustainability at their own time and based on their needs.
+The 3.5 hours of online self-learning sustainability training modules are made available to all staff to increase their learning in sustainability at their own time and based on their needs.
 This provides training in relation to Life Cycle Thinking and how it can help staff navigate their way through decision-making process based on life cycle analysis, life cycle cost analysis, and systems thinking.
+This also includes recordings of in-person sustainability staff seminars on new sustainability platform / initiative, and environmental policy updates.
+In the past, topics have included Campus Swap second-hand goods trading platform, waste-charging policy, external second-hand furniture supplier, and biodiversity.

 This is designed to empower our staff with the knowledge and skills needed to make sustainable decisions.
 Through this accessible and engaging training, we aim to enhance the understanding of sustainability concepts and equip our staff with practical tools.